How to make Oxtail Soup

 Add all remaining ingredients to the slow cooker and enough water to fully submerge.
 Cover and cook for 6-8 hours or until the oxtails are tender.

-Add salt and pepper to taste before turning off the heat and allowing to cool for 10-15 minutes.
+Add salt and pepper to taste before turning off the heat and allowing it to cool for 10-15 minutes.

 Serve in a bowl and add any local condiments for an extra dash of flavor.